Germany free again from foot-and-mouth disease (FMD), several cases in Hungary and Slovakia

 Current situation

-Alongside these measures, the national task force on animal disease control has been meeting since the day the outbreak was identified.
-The Federal Ministry of Food and Agriculture (BMEL) has also convened the central animal disease crisis team and is consulting with the German federal states (Länder) and the EU on the further course of action.
-The relevant committee of the German Bundestag met on Wednesday, 15 January 2025, for a special session.
-Moreover, consultations with agricultural and food industry associations are held.
+Alongside these measures, the national task force on animal disease control began meeting the day the outbreak was detected.
+The Federal Ministry of Food and Agriculture (BMEL) also convened the central animal disease crisis team and consulted with the German federal states (Länder) and the EU on the further course of action.
+Moreover, discussions continue to take place with agricultural and food industry associations.

 The key facts